armoar334/flmgr.sh/README.md

 run ``flmgr.sh`` in a directory

 ## Optional dependencies
->w3m and xdotool : for the w3m-img previews to display image in X11 terminals
+> w3m: for w3m-img previews
+> xdotool: to display image in x11 / xwayland terminals
+> fbset: to display in frambuffer

 ### Keybinds
 >Up    / k : Scroll up